course-fish274-2019/Marissa-skate/README.md

 5. output/week9_html.html - html export of knit rmarkdown file

 6. output/week9_presentation.html - Slideshow made with slidy as export of RMarkdown file

+## Game Plan for the next two weeks

+1. Add additional data from other arctic trawls and pelagic collections

+2. Merge and organize new data and sort by +1000 Genus samples

+3. Make at least one scatterplot and barplot to represent comparisons between two species

+4. Figure out how to make code that saves as .rmd or presentation html

+5. Figure out how to write script that runs other documents